-ranch vs. farm
+ranch vs farm

-This isn’t just about scenic views; it’s a journey into the Florida’s agricultural lifestyle.
+This isn’t just about scenic views; it’s a journey into Florida’s agricultural lifestyle.
 As we traveled, we dove into the distinctive features of ranches and farms, uncovering their roles in local culture and economy.

 Whether you’re a farm enthusiast or simply curious about rural life, join us as we share what we’ve learned from the ranches and farms that dot the picturesque Floridian landscape.